linquanchen/JuicyMeetingApp/README.md

 # JuicyMeetingApp
-Build the framework of the APP
+-- Build the framework of the APP
+-- Design the UI of the APP